ietf-wg-aipref/wg-materials/interim-25-04/minutes.md

 Mark: we are outside of the authority of this WG

-Sonia: just to point out that TDM is problmatic
+Sonia: just to point out that TDM is problematic

-Paul: difference between location and asset based any solution to the problem should include all kinds of the mechanims but might fill in holes that might arise out of behavior Joe described. we don't need to solve the entire problem space here.
+Paul: difference between location and asset based any solution to the problem should include all kinds of the mechanisms but might fill in holes that might arise out of behavior Joe described. we don't need to solve the entire problem space here.

 Glenn: Video services that combine ads and movie (matter of concern)